Year Two NED

 September 2018 and its now a year since I finished chemotherapy.
 It feels a bit surreal when I look back, almost like it happened to someone else and I'm just an observer.
 My nails are back to full health and the "moons" have come back which had vanished during chemo.
 Some of my toe nails are taking longer to recover but are improving all the time.
 My hair has now grown to almost a jaw-length layered bob.

 6th Nov 2018: Today I am officially one year NED (no evidence of disease) apparently NED is measured from the date of your surgery.
 As I had 6 months of chemo before surgery my one year NED feels like a long time.
-I spent 6 months waiting to be able to get rid of the cancer before the NED measuring could begin.
+I spent 6 months on chemo waiting to get rid of the cancer surgically before the NED measuring could begin.
 I wonder if everyone on chemo before surgery (neo-adjuvant) treatment feels like this too?
+I still have until January to reach my biggest milestone anniversary: the end of treatment and after that there will be no more measuring back to "this time last year".
+Hooray!